Include it when

 Try it: Use starting paths, then translate that surface through the bootstrap step and lab 09.

-Real tools: GitHub Copilot, Claude Code, Cursor, ChatGPT.
+Real tools: GitHub Copilot, Claude Code, Cursor, Windsurf, ChatGPT.

 Openness

 A tool can have an open client and still depend on a proprietary hosted model.
-A commercial product can publish SDKs or plugins without making the whole service open-source.
-The useful move is to name the boundary precisely.
+A commercial product can publish SDKs or plugins without making the whole service open.
+The useful move is to name the boundary plainly.

 | Category | What is usually open | What may still be hosted or proprietary | Examples |